Robert1976/PBI-Custom-Connectors/README.md

 # Exact connector

 Exact connector is a custom Power BI connector to connect to Exact Online.
-To use this connector download the .mez file in this respository.
+To use this connector download the .mez file in this respository (you can find this file in the 'Exact' folder).

 Next, create an app in Exact Online App Center (https://apps.exactonline.com/):